 - To have Docker start automatically, issue command: systemctl enable docker

 Here are links to more information on installing Docker and Docker Swarm.
-Now that the Docker architecture has been set up, let’s install the Hub.
+Now that the Docker architecture has been set up, let’s install Black Duck.

-The Hub installation process can be broken down into three major steps: 1) download the .tar file needed for orchestration and configuration files, 2) unpack the .tar file and configure web server and, if needed, the proxy server environment files, and 3) install the Hub using an orchestration tool such as Docker Swarm
+The Black Duck installation process can be broken down into three major steps: 1) download the .tar file needed for orchestration and configuration files, 2) unpack the .tar file and configure web server and, if needed, the proxy server environment files, and 3) install Black Duck using an orchestration tool such as Docker Swarm

 Step 1: Download the orchestration and configuration files.
-You need these files to install the Hub and launch the Docker images.
+You need these files to install Black Duck and launch the Docker images.

 - Go to Black Duck Hub’s space on GitHub and select “blackducksoftware/hub”